 • in shallow dishes or on a chopping boardpour out 3 tbsp. flour and, gradually pouring the liquid mixture into the flour, knead the dough until it stops sticking to the hands, if necessary pouring the flour.

-For dumplings, you can make a dough and without water,milk or fermented milk products.
-It mixes with a mixture of eggs, in which salt is added, and vegetable oil in equal proportions.
-Of this test, Italian ravioli are made.
-Instead of vegetable oil, you can put melted butter.
-Then dumplings will have a pronounced creamy taste.
+You can make dough for dumplings without water,milk or fermented milk products.
+It is mixed with a mixture of eggs, salt, and vegetable oil in equal proportions.
+Italian ravioli are made from this dough.
+Instead of vegetable oil, you can also add melted butter.
+Then the dumplings will have a pronounced creamy taste.

 With baking powder - soda and vodka

-Baking powder is added in order for the doughfor dumplings it was softer - then it is more convenient to make pelmeni from it.
-In addition, it will be more gentle on taste.
-They can be added to a simple dough, which consists only of flour and water, and in a complex, regardless of other ingredients.
-If the dough is made only on egg whites, then without the baking powder it can be harsh.
+Leavening agents are added to make the doughfor dumplings was softer - then it is easier to mold dumplings from it.
+In addition, it will be more delicate in taste.
+They can be added to both simple dough, which consists only of flour and water, and to complex dough, regardless of other ingredients.
+If the dough is made only with egg whites, then without baking powder it can be tough.

 Multicolored and black dumplings

-If you want to surprise guests or children, then forcooking dumplings can make and colored dough.
-Green color can be achieved using instead of water or milk spinach juice, shades of red, using tomato, tomato, beet and pepper juices.
-Yellow will give turmeric and carrot juice.
+If you want to surprise your guests or children, then forWhen making dumplings, you can also make colored dough.
+Green can be achieved by using spinach juice instead of water or milk, shades of red, using tomato, tomato, beetroot and pepper juices.
+Yellow color will give turmeric and carrot juice.
 Brown - buckwheat flour.
-You can boil the dumplings in the onion broth.
-You can even make black dumplings, adding ink cuttlefish - a natural product that is used as a seasoning and is part of some medicines.
-Particularly interesting such dumplings will be with white chicken or fish.
+You can boil dumplings in onion peel broth.
+You can even make black dumplings by adding cuttlefish ink - a natural product that is used as a seasoning and is part of some medications.
+Such dumplings will be especially interesting with white chicken meat or fish.

 2 ways to make good dough from bad flour

-If the flour you bought was of poor quality and you see it by its color or feel by touch, then:
+If the flour you bought is of poor quality and you can see it by its color or feel it by touch, then:

 • for 1 cup of flour add 1-2 tbsp. spoons of semolina (it contains gluten, which is lacking in flour of poor quality);